 Resources:

 We call the algorithm that estimates Vu and VE the Automatic Monitoring for Efficient, Awake, Sensitive, Urine Residual Estimation algorithm, or AMEASURE.
 In the file archive below you will get the MATLAB code to run the AMEASURE algorithm, a script to walk you through working with the algorithm, and CMG data in Excel workbooks for an acute cystometry study and a weeks-long bladder monitoring study.
-The data are provided to get you started with using the algorithm and to demonstrate proper data formatting if you prefer to store date in Excel (rather than as variables in the MATLAB workspace).
+The data are provided to get you started with using the algorithm and to demonstrate proper data formatting if you prefer to store data in Excel (rather than as variables in the MATLAB workspace).

 Danziger, Z. C. and W. M. Grill (2016).
 “Estimating postvoid residual volume without measuring residual bladder volume during serial cystometrograms.”
 Am J Physiol Renal Physiol 311(2): F459-468.